-The Filmmaking Program (Grades 5-12) is a progressive and comprehensive curriculum that offers introductory through advanced filmmaking classes, encouraging students to dicover their distinctive artistic voice.
-The program focuses on filmmaking technique, emphasising the pre-production process, visual storytelling, and artistic style.
+The Filmmaking Program (Grades 6-12) is a progressive and comprehensive curriculum that offers introductory through advanced filmmaking classes in a hands-on environment working with state-of-the-art equipment.
+The program focuses on filmmaking technique, emphasizing the pre-production process, visual storytelling, and artistic style.

 In the FUNdamentals of Filmmaking class (grades 6-8), students learn the critical elements of making a narrative film, from the pre-production process (organization, logistics, visualization, and stylistic choices) to production (cinematography and sound) and post-production techniques.
 Regardless of the level a student enters this class, there is much information to be learned.
 This is NOT a production class but is meant to give students a solid foundation to work from.

 The High School Filmmaking Intensive (grades 9-12) is for the highly motivated, but very busy, high school student who wants a fast track through the film curriculum.
 This is a two-day comprehensive workshop that focuses on elements of making a narrative film, from the pre-production process (organization, logistics, visualization, and stylistic choices) to production (cinematography and sound) and post-production techniques.
 Regardless of the level a student enters this class, there is much information to be learned.
 This year's intensive will be held on Sunday, January 29 and Sunday, February 5 from 11:00 AM-4:00 PM.

 Students who have met the pre-requisite requirements should move on to the Narrative Filmmaking Project.
 (NOTE: This class can be taken multiple times.)